beromir/Beromir.ToggleEditor/README.md

           layout: 'flex'
           # Set number of columns to render multiple rows.
 Works only with 'grid' and 'color'
           columns: 2
+          # Allow empty value.
+Show a clear button in the selected color box.
+Does only work with the color layout
+          allowEmpty: true
           values:
             left:
               # Show a label